Francesca Miotto

 Brussels

-Francesca is qualified in the UK and Belgium and has spent time working in both the London and Brussels antitrust teams, as well as in our Paris office.
-She is fluent in Italian and has a good command of French.
+Francesca is qualified in the UK and Belgium and has worked in both the London and Brussels antitrust teams, as well as in our Paris office.
+She is bilingual English/Italian and fluent in French.

 Qualifications